M6: Multi-generator, Multi-domain, Multi-lingual and cultural, Multi-genres, Multi-instrument Machine-Generated Music Detection Databases: Database collection process

+While human-made music is widely available, MGM needs to be produced.
+Several types of music generation models exist, including Variational Autoencoder (VAE)-based Generators (e.\,g., MusicVAE \cite{roberts2018musicvae}), and Generative Adversarial Networks (GANs) for music (e.\,g., MuseGAN \cite{dong2018musegan}).
+Additionally, Transformer-based \cite{vaswani2017attention} Music Generators, such as MusicGen (MG) \cite{copet2024simple} and Awesome-Music-Generation (AMG) \cite{wei2024melody}, have demonstrated significant promise.
+There is also a growing body of work on conditional generation based on various musical features, such as style-based generation \cite{mao2018deepj}, lyrics-based generation \cite{lei2024songcreator}, and melody-based generation \cite{chen2020melody}.
+However, given the substantial power of LLMs, we have selected language model-based approaches for research and MGM generation, specifically AMG, MG, and MusicGPT (MGPT), an extended interface for MG.

+AMG generates high-quality music by conditioning on melody inputs and utilising text prompts, effectively aligning melodies with text.
+However, it is limited to producing 10-second audio background music.
+MG instead utilises a language model conditioned on compressed discrete music representations and integrates prompt engineering for greater flexibility in music generation.
+The extended interface, \emph{MGPT}, enables the incorporation of additional music generators, expanding its functionality.
+However, both are limited to generating audio music with a maximum duration of 30 seconds.

-\paragraph{Human made songs sampling} Given the vast number of available human-made music resources, we do not cover the entire set.
-Instead, we randomly select a representative subset, ensuring that the quantity of samples is sufficient.
-All selected datasets are licensed for non-commercial use and redistribution, except for NetEase Cloud and Spotify.
-However, these resources could still be downloaded and used for personal research purposes.
-As such, we provide metadata only for these two datasets in the supplementary materials. \paragraph{MGM prompts setting} We utilise simple instruction-akin prompts for either research tools or commercial tools, while we utilise the lyrics generated by GPT-3.5 \cite{openai2023gpt35} with prompts \emph{Give me 100 30-second-{language} song lyrics.} for type (c), and \emph{Give 100 prompts to generate music.} for type (f) for Mureka.
-Guided by principles of prompt engineering \cite{reynolds2021prompt}, we design all prompts to be straightforward, concise, and easy to interpret, aiming to reduce the complexity of prompt understanding that could compromise the quality of machine-generated music (MGM).
-For example, for AMG and MG, we use \emph{Please generate a song with {instrument / genres}}.
+We carefully crafted \textbf{prompts settings} for these language models.
+We utilise simple instruction-akin prompts for either research tools or commercial tools, while we utilise the lyrics generated by GPT-3.5 \cite{openai2023gpt35} with prompts \emph{Give me 100 30-second-{language} song lyrics.} for type (c), and \emph{Give 100 prompts to generate music.} for type (f) for Mureka.
+For example, the prompts for type(f) are more like \emph{Generate a 60-second song with a slow tempo, and subtle piano notes.} or \emph{Generate a 60-second song at a fast tempo, using guitar as the primary instrument.} The prompts are guided by principles of prompt engineering \cite{reynolds2021prompt}, which indicates that all prompts should be designed straightforward, concise, and easy to interpret, aiming to reduce the complexity of prompt understanding that could compromise the quality of MGM.
+Similarly, for AMG and MG, we use \emph{Please generate a song with {instrument / genres}}.
 Additionally, we introduce intentional randomness by varying prompts.
 For example, we use \emph{Give me {instrument based / genres} songs.} for MGT and \emph{One 30-second {language} song.} for Mureka (generating type (b, c)).